gennady-ermakov/web-capture-service/README.md

  - Use [DotImage Activation Wizard Visual Studio extension](https://visualstudiogallery.msdn.microsoft.com/88ff07c9-fe68-48bd-bfdc-3fbc8a0ec1db)
  - Download a complete DotImage installation package from the [Atalasoft web site](https://atalasoft.com).
 You will be prompted to activate the product during installation

-Web Document Viewer object cross browser client-side script.
+Web Capture Service object cross browser client-side script.
 Copyright 2003-2016 Atalasoft Inc. All Rights Reserved.

 This source code is property of Atalasoft, Inc. (http://www.atalasoft.com/)